How to optimise your agency roster and increase your budget value

 5. Appointing agencies into roles

 This process needs careful consideration.
-There are a number of ways of approaching this, but we recommend using a strategically and financially tiered approach, meaning you identify the most important and valuable capabilities and populate these first and then continue through the process down the tiers.
-To visualise this we developed the City Model, with the brand or business as the CBD and then the inner suburbs and so on.
+There are a number of ways of approaching it, but we recommend using a strategically and financially tiered approach.
+This means you identify the most important and valuable capabilities and populate these first, then continue through the process down the tiers.
+To visualise this, we developed the City Model, with the brand or business as the CBD and then the inner suburbs and so on.

-As you populate the various positions and capabilities into the model it will become clear if there are any gaps that need to be filled.
-But where possible you should look for solutions to fill these gaps within the existing roster rather then going to market, which is disruptive and time consuming.
+As you populate the various positions and capabilities into the model, it will become clear if there are any gaps that need to be filled.
+But where possible, you should look for solutions to fill these gaps within the existing roster rather than going to market, which is disruptive and time-consuming.

-A little like a coach placing their players on the field to make a team, you need to consider the strengths and capabilities and the way they work together.
-Increasingly data and market research, data and media need to be considered as a higher strategic importance than some of the more traditional priorities such as creative and media.
+A little like a coach placing their players on the field to make a team, you need to consider their strengths and capabilities and how they work together.
+Increasingly, data and market research, data, and media need to be considered of higher strategic importance than some of the more traditional priorities, such as creative and media.

 6. Allocating scopes of work

-Once the roster has been populated with the agencies you require to deliver the capabilities it is then a matter of now allocating the scope of work for each agency.
-Scope of work is one of the most effective ways of defining the roles and responsibilities for each of the agencies.
-The reason it is so effective is the connection between the scope of an agency’s work and the resource required and more importantly the fee to be paid to the agency.
+Once the roster has been populated with the agencies you require to deliver the capabilities, it is a matter of allocating the scope of work for each agency.
+Scope of work is one of the most effective ways of defining the roles and responsibilities of each agency.
+The reason it is so effective is the connection between the scope of an agency’s work and the resource required and, more importantly, the fee to be paid to the agency.

-It is important that the scope of work for each agency is as detailed and specific as possible.
-This will ensure that the agencies have a clear understanding of their role and responsibility within the roster.
-Defining scope of work needs to be specific enough that the agency will be able to carefully plan the resources they require and understand the level of remuneration they will receive to deliver the outcomes required.
+The scope of work for each agency must be as detailed and specific as possible.
+This will ensure the agencies understand their role and responsibilities within the roster.
+The scope of work needs to be specific enough that the agency can carefully plan the resources it requires and understand the level of remuneration it will receive to deliver the required outcomes.

-One of the key reasons we have noted for roster failure post a restructuring process is that this step is either overlooked or the scope of work is so broad or vague that agencies’ immediately start trying to expand their remit and undermine each others scopes of work, leading to conflict and duplication, undermining all of the benefits of the roster review process.
+One of the key reasons we have noted for roster failure after a restructuring process is that this step is either overlooked or the scope of work is so broad or vague that agencies immediately start trying to expand their remit and undermine each other’s scope of work.
+This leads to conflict and duplication, undermining all of the benefits of the roster review process.

 Delivering roster value and performance

-Executed correctly and completely this process delivers significant improvement in roster value with either reduced cost or increased outputs and productivity.
+Executed correctly and completely, this process delivers significant improvement in roster value with either reduced cost or increased outputs and productivity.
 You achieve this not by simply reducing agency costs, which is ultimately counterproductive.
-But you will achieve it by creating economies of scale across the roster and eliminating the waste, duplication and misalignment.
+You will achieve it by creating economies of scale across the roster and eliminating waste, duplication, and misalignment.

-In the past ten years we have undertaken this process for advertisers across a wide range of categories including automotive, financial services, telecommunications, construction, higher education and more.
-We have also reviewed rosters over multiple markets including regional and global.
+In the past ten years, we have undertaken this process for advertisers across a wide range of categories, including automotive, financial services, telecommunications, construction, higher education, and more.
+We have also reviewed rosters across multiple markets, including regional and global.

-In almost every case, even after years of cost reductions, we have typically delivered productivity increases and savings that we reinvested into the marketing plan and lead to increased performance from the entire roster.
+In almost every case, even after years of cost reductions, we have typically delivered productivity increases and savings that we reinvested into the marketing plan, leading to increased performance from the entire roster.